TL;DR

 How to Transition a Picky Eater to Fresh Food

-Even though most picky eaters take to fresh food immediately, a proper transition protects your dog's digestive system and sets the stage for long-term success.
+Even when a picky dog likes fresh food quickly, a proper transition protects the digestive system and sets the stage for long-term success.
 Here is our recommended approach:

 The 7-Day Transition Plan

 - Days 1-2: Mix 25% McDuffy with 75% current food.
-Most picky eaters will pick out the fresh food first—that is a great sign.
+Some dogs pick out the fresh food first; others need more time.

 - Days 5-6: Increase to 75% McDuffy, 25% old food.
 Monitor stool quality—it should be firming up nicely.